CarloLucibello/GraphNeuralNetworks.jl/docs/src/heterograph.md

 ## Data Features

-Node, edge, and graph features can be added at constuction time or later using:
+Node, edge, and graph features can be added at construction time or later using:
 ```julia-repl
 # equivalent to g.ndata[:user][:x] = ...
 julia> g[:user].x = rand(Float32, 64, 3);